David H. Schwartz

 Experienced Commercial Litigation Attorney in San Francisco, California

-If you believe you are a victim of a defamatory statement against your business, call the Law Offices of David H. Schwartz.
-Attorney David H. Schwartz can fight zealously on your side to protect your business and hold the reviewer liable.
+If you believe you are a victim of a defamatory statement against your business, call the Law Offices of David H. Schwartz, INC. Attorney David H. Schwartz can fight zealously on your side to protect your business and hold the reviewer liable.
 Mr. Schwartz proudly serves clients in San Francisco, Santa Clara, San Mateo, Oakland, San Jose, Alameda County, and the San Francisco Bay Area of California.
 Call his office today to get the legal guidance, advocacy, and vigorous representation you need.